Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Armidale Surrounds - South, placing the area among the bottom 25% of areas assessed nationally

-Armidale Surrounds - South has granted approximately 19 residential property approvals annually over the past five financial years, totalling 98 homes.
-As of FY26, one approval has been recorded.
-Despite population decline, housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.
-The average expected construction cost for new dwellings is $238,000, which is below regional norms, offering more affordable housing options.
+Armidale Surrounds - South has recorded approximately 19 residential properties granted approval annually over the past five financial years, totalling 98 homes.
+As of FY26, 1 approval has been recorded.
+The population has fallen during this period, yet housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
+New dwellings are developed at an average cost of $265,000, below regional norms, offering more affordable housing options for purchasers.

-This financial year, $1.6 million in commercial development approvals have been recorded, reflecting the area's residential nature.
-Compared to Rest of NSW, Armidale Surrounds - South records 19.0% less building activity per person and ranks among the 35th percentile nationally, suggesting relatively constrained buyer choice and interest in existing homes.
+In the current financial year, $1.6 million in commercial development approvals have been recorded, reflecting the area's residential nature.
+Compared to Rest of NSW, Armidale Surrounds - South records 19.0% less building activity per person and ranks among the 34th percentile nationally, indicating relatively constrained buyer choice and supporting interest in existing homes.
+This level is lower than the national average, suggesting market maturity and possible development constraints.
 Recent construction comprises 92.0% detached houses and 8.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.

-The estimated population per dwelling approval is 484 people.
+With an estimated 484 people per dwelling approval, it reflects a quiet, low activity development environment.
 Population forecasts indicate Armidale Surrounds - South will gain 451 residents by 2041.
-With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development